gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 As she rolled over, the thief tossed one end of a rope out the window.
 The other end was already knotted around a beam.
-Razi squirmed through the window a few moments later and tossed it back.
-Wordlessly, he untied the knot, coiled the rope, and stowed it in a nondescript canvas satchel.
+Razi squirmed through the window a few moments later.
+Quickly, without a word, the thief untied the knot, coiled the rope, and stowed it in a nondescript canvas satchel.
 Shouldering the bag, he took a larger one off the floor and handed it to Razi.

 The bookster put the strap over his shoulder.
 "Lead the way," he told the thief.